 Liffey Valley Shopping Centre is designated as a Major Retail Centre (MRC).
 This reflects the Level 2 Retail designation under the regional retail hierarchy set out in the RSES.
 The established shopping centre use allows for complementary leisure, retail warehouse and commercial land uses.
-A Major Retail Centre zoning objective applies to this area (see also Chapter 12: Implementation and Monitoring).
+A Major Retail Centre zoning objective applies to this area (see also Chapter 13 Implementation and Monitoring).
 On-going redevelopment of the shopping centre is taking place with new and expanded retail offer and improved transport mobility measures.
-The centre will develop as a key public transport hub, works for which will be completed within the life of this County Development Plan.
+The centre will develop as a key public transport hub, works for which should be completed by the time of adoption of this County Development Plan in 2022.
 This will provide opportunity for the centre to further expand its offering and to take advantage of the opportunities provided by the vacant sites within the area.